-- HCV proteins have been shown to inhibit the effect of interferon responses. - HCV downregulates the expression of HLA class 1. - Some viral antigens resemble the host cell antigens which causes autoimmune response against self antigens which explains the association between hepatitis C and a subset of patients with autoimmune hepatitis. - High mutation rates: At least six distinct major genotypes and >50 subtypes within genotypes this will be associated with a lack of a robust T-lymphocyte response
+- HCV inhibits the effect of interferon responses. - HCV downregulates the expression of HLA class 1. - Some viral antigens resemble the host cell antigens which causes autoimmune response against self antigens which explains the association between hepatitis C and a subset of patients with autoimmune hepatitis. - High mutation rates: At least six distinct major genotypes and >50 subtypes within genotypes this will be associated with a lack of a robust T-lymphocyte response